dibollinger/CookieBlock-Crawler-Prototype/README.md

 * __Unknown__: Some categories cannot be easily be assigned to any of the above categories.
     This includes category labels such as "Information Storage and Access" or "Content Delivery" as these labels state little about how the cookie is intended to be used.
 In addition, some CMP use language-specific declarations.
 This crawler only supports English language categories.

 If a cookie has multiple purposes assigned, the tool will generally assign the less privacy-preserving class.

 # License

-Copyright (c) 2021, Dino Bollinger
+The code in this repository is licensed under BSD 3-clause.

-This project is released under the BSD 3-clause license, see the included LICENSE file.
+## Installation

 ----